yryMax/CS451-2023-project/README.md

 #### The `CONFIG` file
   - The config file multiple lines.
-  - The first line contains three integers, `p vs ds` (separated by single spaces). `p` denotes the number of proposals for each process, `vs` denotes the maximum number of elements in a proposal, and `ds` denotes the number of distinct elements across all proposals of all processes.
+  - The first line contains three integers, `p vs ds` (separated by single spaces). `p` denotes the number of proposals for each process, `vs` denotes the maximum number of elements in a proposal, and `ds` denotes the maximum number of distinct elements across all proposals of all processes.
   - The subsequent `p` lines contain proposals.
 Each proposal is a set of positive integers, written as a list of integers separated by single spaces.
 Every line can have up to `vs` integers.

 An example of the content of a config file (ellipsis denotes skipped content)